 3. There's a science to staving off cravings

-And while it's ultimately different for every person, there's a baseline to follow and customise accordingly.
+And while it's ultimately different for every person, there's a baseline to follow and customize accordingly.
 "I teach people to build a meal based on their hunger levels and learn to add," says LeVeque.

 For example, you might start with a serving of protein, a tablespoon of fat, a tablespoon of fibre and greens at a given meal—that's generally a good rule of thumb for the Fab Four.
 But if you're still hungry before your next meal, then you'd experiment with adding another tablespoon of fibre, a spoonful of nut butter or oil, or a handful of greens.